 Designated centre: defined in Part 1, Section 2 of the Health Act 2007 as (a) an institution at which the Health Service Executive (HSE), or a service provider on behalf of the HSE or a person receiving assistance from the HSE provides residential services.
-These residential services are provided: (iii) to other dependent persons in relation to their dependencies.
-A designated centre is also defined as including (b) a nursing home as defined in Section 2 of the Health (Nursing Homes) Act 1990.
+These residential services are provided (i) in accordance with the Child Care Act 1991; (ii) to persons with disabilities in relation to their disabilities; or (iii) to other dependent persons in relation to their dependencies.
+A designated centre is also defined as including (b) a nursing home as defined in Secton 2 of the Health (Nursing Homes) Act 1990.